XingjianZhang1/XingjianZhang1.github.io/_pages/about.md

 Research interests
 ------
-My current interests are mainly focus on Bayesian statistics and machine learning.
+My current interests are mainly focus on Bayesian statistics and machine learning/ deep learning.
 Specifically now I have two potential ideas:

 - Developing methods to import prior information into the models which are difficult to set informative priors for its parameters.
 For example, using the prior information of model-derived quantities to indirectly set informative priors for parameters.